 Putting the Alleluia on hold (for a little while)…..

-From this Wednesday, February 14th, you won’t hear the word Alleluia in church for the next six weeks or so.
-That is because it is the beginning of Lent (although there may also be a few people celebrating February 14th for other reasons), and during Lent all the Alleluias, like the Gloria, are removed from the liturgy.
+From this Wednesday, you won’t hear the word Alleluia in church for the next six weeks or so.
+That is because it is the beginning of Lent, and during Lent all the Alleluias, like the Gloria, are removed from the liturgy.

 …and giving the job to the Lent Gospel Acclamation

 Instead we have the Lent Gospel Acclamation, which has the exact same role.
 It heralds the Gospel.
 We sing (or say, but singing’s better) it before the (relevant) Gospel verse, and repeat it afterwards; then, completely focussed and wideawake (because of the injection of new oxygen caused by singing), we listen to the Gospel.
 In some parishes, they repeat the Acclamation again after the Gospel, which means the congregation is singing it at least three times.

 There are different forms of words for the Lent Gospel Acclamation, and they also differ in each country-group, so we end up with lots of them.
 I’m not sure why there is so much variation, as they all replace the simple word ‘Alleluia’, and no-one seems to feel a need to vary that from week to week, but I just work with what I’m given.